dakeshi/framework-oriented-programming/README.md

 | :book: |  [**Reference**](#reference) and resources that might be useful |

 ## Checklist
+- [ ] Remove tutorial from README.
+- [ ] Add GitDo to the examples folder.
 - [ ] Include a testing section.
 - [ ] Explain migration approaches.